 Deliver content consistently

-It’s up to you to determine what type of consistency works best for your organization.
+Determining what type of consistency works best for your organization is up to you.
 A lot of this will depend on your goals, target audience, content types, distribution channels, budget, resources, and other factors.
 Maybe you deliver content daily, weekly, or monthly — just be sure you have a defined schedule that you stick to.

 (*85% of top-performing B2B content marketers surveyed say they always/frequently deliver content consistently, as reported in B2B Content Marketing 2017: Benchmarks, Budgets, and Trends—North America.)